 Use Password Protected Sleep Mode

 When using a Windows-based device, it’s always best to implement a password, which comes into effect when attempting to wake the computer from sleep mode.
 This includes tablets, laptops and desktop machines.

 If you lose the device or the device is stolen somehow, then the person who has the device will need the password in order to gain access to it outside of sleep mode.
 This should give your data some level of security.

 Uninstall Unwanted Software

-Whenever an end user buys a new device, such as a computer, smartphone or laptop, there are a number of pre-installed programs that are ready to use.
+Whenever an end-user buy a new device, such as a computer, smartphone or laptop, there are a number of pre-installed programs that are ready to use.
 The vendor is paid to add all these tools and programs, but most people see them as unnecessary.

 You should also make note of all the free applications that you installed.
 Many of them come with toolbars or related tools, which install at the same time as the application.
 You could have a spy application on your computer and not even know it.